All About It

 For people wishing to ride on the Blues Train who require professional carers, we can offer a discount ticket* for one accompanying carer (Companion Card holder) per booking.

 The primary ticket purchaser needs to purchase their ticket at full price.
 This discounted rate is only for the companion.
 Both tickets must be booked together.
 These must be booked via the Blues Train booking line on 1300885993 or contact us.
-Customers are advised to contact us a minimum one month in advance of the event to make arrangements for ease of entry and assistance.
+We do advise to contact our customer service team the month prior to your booking date to make arrangements for each of entry and assistance if required.

 We have wheelchair access on the Blues Train, however due to the age of the heritage train carriages and the width of the doorways and arrangement of fixed seats, mobility can be limited.
 Please refer to our FAQ specifically about wheelchair access.